bizon/mws-sdk/README.md

 ## Error handling

-Whenever the MWS API returns a non 200 HTTP status, a `MWSError` will be thrown.
+Whenever the MWS API returns a non-OK HTTP status, a `MWSError` will be thrown.
 Use `error.body` to inspect the contents of the error, and `error.response` to access the raw HTTP response.

 ```js
 const {MWSError} = '@bizon/mws-sdk'